We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Sear for 5 minutes each side turning once.

-When chicken is done place on a clean plate, and drain the fat from both skillets.
+When the meat is done place it on a clean plate, and drain the fat from both skillets.

 Place one tablespoon of reserved fat in each skillet and turn the heat to medium.
 Sauté half of the onion, carrot, and celery in each skillet until softened.
 Sprinkle 2 tablespoons of flour over the vegetables and cook the flour until it smells nutty, roughly 2 minutes.

 Deglaze the two skillets by pouring white wine over the vegetables and scraping the bits off the bottom with a wooden turner.
 Let the wine boil and thicken.

 Slowly pour in the stock.

 Make two bouquet garnis by gathering up fresh thyme, parsley, and a bay leaf and tying the bundle with some kitchen twine.
 Return the browned meat to the skillets, then add a bouquet garni to each pan.

 Partially cover the skillet with a lid or some foil.
 Bring the sauce to a boil, then reduce the heat and simmer for 35 minutes.

 Check the temperature of the meat; it should be 165 F in the thickest part.
 Once it is cooked, remove it from the skillet and place it on a clean plate.